Avaiga/taipy-getting-started/steps/explain_md/step_11_cycle.md

     submit_scenario(state)
 ```

 Two buttons are added to the GUI ('Make primary' and 'Delete scenario').
-They calls the `make_primary` and `delete_scenario` functions below.
+They call the `make_primary` and `delete_scenario` functions below.

-`make_primary` change the current primary scenario of the cycle. `tp.set_primary(scenario)` is the Taipy function used to make a scenario primary.
+`make_primary` changes the current primary scenario of the cycle thanks to `tp.set_primary(scenario).
+It is the Taipy function used to make a scenario primary.

-> Note that the previous primary sccenario will not be primary anymore.
+> Note that the previous primary scenario will not be primary anymore.
 There is always just one primary scenario in a cycle.

 ```python
 selected_scenario_is_primary = None